 - c.
 Tap Accept.

 - 4. To define or edit the string, tap Edit.

-- a.
-The Horizontal and vertical geometry item is selected.
+- The Horizontal and vertical geometry item is selected.
 Tap Edit.

 - b.
 Tap Add.

-- c.
-In the Derive from field, tap to select the string that the additional string will be derived from.
+- In the Derive from field, tap to select the string that the additional string will be derived from.
 Tap the string in the map or tap String and select the string from the list.
 Tap Accept.

-- d.
-Select the String derivation method and enter the values that define the string.
+- Select the String derivation method and enter the values that define the string.

-- e.
-Tap Store.
+- Tap Store. e.

-- 5. Tap Accept three times to return to the Edit road screen. - 6.
-Tap Store.
+- 5. Tap Accept three times to return to the Edit road screen.

+- Tap Store.